FraunhoferIOSB/FAAAST-Service/README.md

 The In Memory Persistence has no additional configuration parameters.

 ### File Persistence
 The file persistence keeps the entire AAS Environment in a model file which is stored at the local machine.
 Any change request, such as changing the value of a property, results in a change to the AAS environment model file.
-Thus, changes are stored permanentyl.
-When the FA³ST Service is stopped and restarted the model file with the changes are parsed.
+Thus, changes are stored permanently.

 File Persistence configuration supports the following configuration parameters:
--   `destination` (optional, default: `/`): Path under which the model file created by the persistence is to be saved
+-   `dataDir` (optional, default: `/`): Path under which the model file created by the persistence is to be saved
--   `overrideOriginalModelFile` (optional, default: `false`): If true the model file parsed on startup will be overriden with changes.
-If false a copy of the model file will be created by the persistence which keeps the changes.
+-   `keepInitial` (optional, default: `true`): If false the model file parsed on startup will be overriden with changes.
+If true a copy of the model file will be created by the persistence which keeps the changes.
--   `loadOriginalFileOnStartUp` (optional, default: `false`): If true the original file is loaded at every startup.
-If false, the created model file with the changes is loaded at startup.
--   `desiredDataformat` (optional, default: same data format as input file): Determines the data format of the created file by file persistence.
-Ignored if the `overrideOriginalModelFile` parameter is set to true.
+-   `dataformat` (optional, default: same data format as input file): Determines the data format of the created file by file persistence.
+Ignored if the `keepInitial` parameter is set to false.
 Supported data formats are `JSON`, `XML`, `AML`, `RDF`, `AASX`, `JSONLD`, `UANODESET`.

 Example configuration for the file persistence: